shorebirdtech/ffi_test/README.md

 Edit `hello.cc` to change the C/C++ side.

-`debug.sh` is a pre-made script to do this for you.
+`debug.sh` is a pre-made script to compile and start `lldb` with the AOT snapshot binary.

 By hand you can, build C:
 ```